AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Predictive vs. preventive maintenance

-While preventive maintenance follows scheduled checks based on historical baselines, predictive maintenance technologies uses real-time insights to act only when needed.
-This proactive approach reduces unnecessary maintenance, avoids excessive downtime, and extends asset life.
+While preventive maintenance follows scheduled checks based on historical baselines, predictive maintenance technologies use real-time insights to act only when needed.
+This proactive approach reduces unnecessary maintenance, avoids excessive downtime, and extends the life of assets.

 Predictive maintenance tools vs reactive, periodic and proactive.